JustCode65/cse15l-lab-reports/lab4.md

 9. Typed: `git add --all.`.
 This helps add any changes/files I made to the respository.
 - Typed `git commit -m "done"`.
 This commits the changes from terminal
 - Typed `git push`.
 This pushs the changes to my github account.

-Time taken
-- 5 minutes and 1 second.